Kromek your partner for the design, development and high volume supply of CZT

 Cadmium zinc telluride CZT (sometimes written as CdZnTe) is a room temperature semiconductor that directly converts x-ray or gamma photons into electrons and holes.

-CZT is a room temperature semiconductor that directly converts x-ray or gamma-ray photons into electrons.
-CZT is a unique semiconductor compared with Silicon and Germanium detectors, in that CZT operates at room temperature and can process >10 million photons/second/mm^2.
+It is a unique semiconductor compared with silicon and germanium detectors, in that cadmium zinc telluride CZT operates at room temperature and can process >100 million photons/second/mm^2.
 Additionally, CZT’s spectroscopic resolution clearly outperforms any commercially available scintillator.
 The unique combination of spectroscopy and very high count rate capability at room temperature makes CZT an ideal detector solution for Medical, Industrial, Homeland Security and Laboratory applications.

 Kromek is one of only four companies in the world that manufactures cadmium zinc telluride CZT (CdZnTe).
 Our expertise is in using it to make detectors that can help transform imaging and detection solutions in civil nuclear, medical imaging and security.
 Kromek makes a range of monolithic spectroscopic CZT detectors, ranging from 1 cm x 1 cm x 05. cm.
 2.2 cm x 2.2 cm x 05 cm, 2.2 cm x 2.2 cm x 1.5 cm and 4 cm x 4 cm x 1.5 cm.

 CZT the principles of operation

 CZT detectors are fabricated with very thin metalized electrode geometries deposited on the detector surfaces.
 These electrodes are then electrically biased creating a difference in electrical potential within the detector volume.
 When ionizing radiation interacts with the CZT crystal, a large number of pairs of electrons and holes are created in proportion to the energy of the incoming radiation.